- How To Homeschool For FREE - https://howtohomeschoolforfree.com -

 Free Online Homeschool Curriculum

-While there are a few websites have all (or almost all) of what you need on their website, many of the websites also use books that are free to download or read online.
+While there are a few websites that have all (or almost all) of what you need on their website, many of the websites also use books that are free to download or read online.
 Some require you to get a book from the library, and then others will have free instruction for a college or high school textbook that you would need to buy.
 While the latter is not completely free, the instruction is, which I think qualifies as a freebie!

 And make sure to join our How to Homeschool for Free Facebook Support Group [1] for daily encouragement in your homeschooling journey!